13 cold, stunned sea turtles from New England given holiday names as they rehab in Florida

 In addition to the 13 sent to Juno Beach in Palm Beach County, 16 were taken to Clearwater Marine Aquarium, and the remaining turtles went to Mote Marine Laboratory in Sarasota and The Florida Aquarium in Tampa.

-The turtles will continue rehabbing at the aquarium, where guests are welcome to visit and watch their journey, and eventually they will return to their natural habitat.
+The turtles will continue rehabbing at the aquarium, where guests are welcome to visit and watch their journey.
+Eventually, they will return to their natural habitat.

 Florida saw a record number of sea turtle nests this year.
 Preliminary statistics show more than 133,840 loggerhead turtle nests, breaking the previous mark from n 2016.
 The same is true for green turtles, with the estimate of at least 76,500 nests well above 2017 levels.